Songbingzhi628/SolutionManualForLADR4e/README.md

 - The solutions are not all originally written by me.
 Many of those are copied or abridged from <https://linearalgebras.com/>, <https://math.stackexchange.com/>, *LADR2eSolutions（By Axler）.pdf* , *LADR4eSolutions经典最全（By Axler？）.pdf*.
 And some of those solutions, are adaptions/implementations of the results of chatting with other people informally, or even with AI.
 > The copyright notices of the documents mentioned above, except for that of *LADR4eSolutions经典最全（By Axler？）.pdf* ( not specified/found ), permit distributing and copying.

 - The notes for the textbook include efficient tools, misconceptions, and error-prone points.
-For the sake of compatibility with the 3rd Edition, I copied/abridged/adapted the new results appeared in the 4th Edition in my notes.
 - The plain number tags for Exercises are the same in the 3rd Edition.
 Some Exercises in 3rd Edition are disappeared/modified ( with some conditions or questions added or removed ) in the 4th Edition.
 I saved them in my manual by copying directly, or merging ( all remain in the original number tags, but may not remain in the original position ).
 - Because **I use indices of the 3rd Edition**, so in order to avoid confusion, the Exercises in bullet point tags are for 4th Edition, ( some of them are modified by me, )  and some of them are followed by number tags in 4th Edition.
 Except for great changes in whole chapter in 4th Edition.
 - The order of Exercises for each chapter may not be the same with the textbook.
 I note that clearly after the big chapter title.